

 Students are to submit reimbursement claims as per the following process:

-1. At the completion of placement, fill out the Student Placement Reimbursement form (PDF) detailing expenses incurred while undertaking your placement.
+1. At the completion of placement, fill out the Student Placement Reimbursement form (a fillable PDF) detailing expenses incurred while undertaking your placement.

-2. Scan the form with receipts/invoices of expenses and email to cnhs.placements@flinders.edu.au with your student ID number and “Placement Reimbursement Claim Request” in the subject heading.
-Ensure your scanned document is clearly legible.
+2. Save the form and receipts/invoices of expenses in PDF format and email to cnhs.placements@flinders.edu.au with your student ID number and “Placement Reimbursement Claim Request” in the subject heading.

 3. Payments are made into your nominated account within approximately 4 weeks of submitting your student placement reimbursement form.